 Recent reports in the New England Journal of Medicine, the National Academies of Sciences, Engineering, and Medicine, and forthcoming from the Office of the Inspector General have demonstrated the urgency to address patient safety.
 No health care system, hospital or nursing facility has escaped health care’s Great Resignation.
 Solutions to the twin crises are inseparable.

-This webinar features a timely discussion among some of our nation’s pioneer leaders in health care safety research and policy: Helen Burstin, M.D., M.P.H., MACP, Chief Executive Officer at the Council of Medical Specialty Societies, Carolyn Clancy, M.D., MACP, Assistant Undersecretary for Health, DEAN, Department of Veterans Affairs, Nancy Foster, Vice President, Quality & Safety Policy Development at the American Hospital Association, Lisa Simpson, M.B., B.Ch., M.P.H., FAAP, president and CEO of AcademyHealth and moderator Karen Wolk Feinstein, Ph.D., President of the Jewish Healthcare Foundation and the Pittsburgh Regional Health Initiative.
-This webinar will explore the reasons underlying our unfinished agenda on patient safety and consider what real progress we can make in this unique moment.
+This webinar featured a timely discussion among some of our nation’s pioneer leaders in health care safety research and policy: Helen Burstin, M.D., M.P.H., MACP, Chief Executive Officer at the Council of Medical Specialty Societies, Carolyn Clancy, M.D., MACP, Assistant Undersecretary for Health, DEAN, Department of Veterans Affairs, Nancy Foster, Vice President, Quality & Safety Policy Development at the American Hospital Association, Lisa Simpson, M.B., B.Ch., M.P.H., FAAP, president and CEO of AcademyHealth and moderator Karen Wolk Feinstein, Ph.D., President of the Jewish Healthcare Foundation and the Pittsburgh Regional Health Initiative.
+This webinar explored the reasons underlying our unfinished agenda on patient safety and considered what real progress we can make in this unique moment.